philipturner/molecular-renderer/Documentation/HDL.md

 ### Simulation

-Short-term goal: only use the parameters from the first MM4 research paper.
+Short-term goal: use only the parameters from the first MM4 research paper and the 2019 MM3 Morse paper.
 Support every possible structure that can be simulated with those parameters.
 - 6-ring sp3 carbon (diamond, lonsdaleite)
 - 5-ring sp3 carbon (sharp corners, (100) surfaces)